-Each of the parameters listed in the "Parameters" section above is provided as a separate, quarterly GeoTIFF file.
-Quarterly shapefiles are also available that indicate the source of the image pairs (SAR or Landsat 8) used to produce the mosaics.
+Each of the parameters listed in the "Parameters" section above is provided as a separate, monthly GeoTIFF file.
+Monthly shapefiles are also available that indicate the source of the image pairs (SAR or Landsat 8) used to produce the mosaics.